cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 credentials can only be done with knowledge of the client password.
 In the second stage, a client uses its password to recover those credentials and subsequently uses them as input to an AKE protocol.

-Currently, the most widely deployed PKI-free aPAKE is SRP {{?RFC2945}}, which is vulnerable to pre-computation attacks, lacks proof of security, and is less efficient relative to OPAQUE.
-Moreover, SRP requires a ring as it mixes addition and multiplication operations, and thus does not work over plain elliptic curves.
-OPAQUE is therefore a suitable replacement for applications that use SRP.

 This draft complies with the requirements for PAKE protocols set forth in
 {{RFC8125}}.